 This mutation in starch digesting enzymes in domesticated dogs is based on a 2013 study the big pet food companies love to refer to.
-For more information, watch my interview with veterinarian and author Dr. Doug Knueven, who explains why the study's assumptions and conclusions are based on incomplete data and are generally flawed.

 Yes, dogs and humans coevolved,4 with both species expressing epigenetic changes in response to agricultural practices (including the upregulation of amylase production), but this is hardly justification for feeding canines a vegetarian or plant-based diet.
 And dogs can consume a wide variety of foods to survive, but surviving is very different than thriving with an extended lifespan.
 Optimal nutrition is very different than meeting minimal nutrient requirements (as set forth by the pet food industry).